 Playgrounds are the most fun when they are enjoyed with friends and family.
 They are community gathering spaces where new friendships begin and flourish and old friendships are renewed.
 Sand pits, water pumps, balancing logs and climbers nurture cooperative play where children interact, encourage and teach each other.

-- To be truly inclusive, playgrounds must enable and empower kids of all abilities to connect.
+- To be truly inclusive, playgrounds must enable and empower kids of all abilities and ages to connect.
 It involves more than just access routes or surface materials to afford opportunities for all children to be challenged and stimulated.

 - Playground designs must include spaces where children can play with others as well as places where children can find solitude to ponder and observe.